laravel/vapor-docs/1.0/projects/environments.md

 COPY . /var/task
 ```

-#### Set build-time variables
+#### Docker Build Arguments

-When using Docker, is common to use `ARG` instructions in `.Dockerfile` files to define build-time variables.
+When using Docker, is common to use `ARG` instructions in `.Dockerfile` files to define build-time variables:

 ```docker
 ARG VERSION=php81